nano-o/blog/src/streamlet-in-tla+.md

 Each epoch `e` has a unique, pre-determined leader (e.g. process `(e mod N)+1`), and processes in epoch e must follow the following rules:

 - The leader proposes a new block with epoch number `e` that extends one of the longest notarized chains that the leader knows of (where notarized is defined below).
-- Every process votes for the leader's proposal as long as the proposal is longer than the longest notarized chains that the process ever voted to extend.
+- Every process votes for the leader's proposal as long as the proposal is longer than the longest notarized chains that the process ever voted to extend.[^note1]
 - A block is notarized when it has gathered votes from a quorum in the same epoch, and a chain is notarized when all its blocks, except the genesis block, are notarized.
 - When a notarized chain includes three adjacent blocks with consecutive epoch numbers, the prefix of the chain up to the second of those 3 blocks is considered final.